EmilEmilHub3/Xliften2/README.md

 Xliften | Video Streaming System

-Xliften is a distributed video streaming application developed as part of a school assignment.
-The purpose of the system is to demonstrate how modern streaming platforms handle authentication, media storage, binary streaming, and separation of concerns using a service-based architecture.
+Xliften is a distributed video streaming system developed as part of a school assignment.
+The purpose of the project is to demonstrate how modern streaming platforms handle authentication, media storage, binary streaming, and separation of concerns using a service-based architecture.

 The system consists of three services:

 A .NET Minimal API

-A MongoDB database with GridFS
+A MongoDB database using GridFS

 A static HTML/JavaScript frontend hosted on Nginx

-All services run together using Docker Compose, allowing the entire project to start with a single command.
+All services run together using Docker Compose, allowing the entire system to start with a single command.

-The project was designed to show:
+The project demonstrates:

-How to store and stream large media files using MongoDB GridFS
+How to store and stream large media files with MongoDB GridFS

 How to secure an API using JWT authentication

-How to build a simple client that communicates with a protected API
+How to build a simple client that communicates with a protected backend

-How Docker Compose can be used to orchestrate multiple dependent services
+How Docker Compose can orchestrate multiple dependent services

-How to expose a clean and testable API with Swagger documentation
+How to expose a clean and testable API using Swagger

-Features:
+Main features:

 User login with JWT token generation